dappforce/subsocial-docs/docs/basics/creator-staking/creator-staking.md

 - [Passive Staking](https://docs.subsocial.network/docs/basics/creatorstaking/passive-staking) is simply staking your tokens to support your favorite creators, giving you and them rewards everyday

-- [Active Staking](https://docs.subsocial.network/docs/basics/creatorstaking/active-staking) allows you to boost your rewards by actively participating in the network and engaging with creators and content
+- [Active Staking](https://docs.subsocial.network/docs/basics/creatorstaking/active-staking) allows you to boost your rewards by up to 3x by actively participating in the network and engaging with creators and content

 Token holders can start staking [here](https://sub.id/creators).